 By the time the (hierarchy of needs) was beginning to be celebrated by McGregor, Davis, McDermid and others aspects of Maslow’s professional life were unraveling.
 He felt underappreciated in psychology, whose journals had been taken over by experimental studies, which depressed Maslow for their lack of creativity and insight.
 He also had more pragmatic concerns, suffering periods of ill health and financial difficulties.
 Maslow found personal and professional redemption in his acceptance in the management community and financial gain through speaking engagements and consulting.
 He welcomed the new field showing an interest in his ideas and offering the potential for personal benefit.

-The rest of the exploration is quite harsh on the pyramid and attempts to understand how a theory which Maslow didn’t fully accept came to be adopted almost completely in the business world.
+The rest of the exploration is quite harsh on the pyramid and attempts to understand how a theory that Maslow didn’t fully accept came to be adopted almost completely in the business world.
 They argue it is one of the most viral memes in the business world:

 But Maslow’s (hierachy of needs) may be the only management theory that has “gone viral” and become a meme, and it is doubtful that this would have happened if it did not comepackaged in a pyramid with five clear categorical levels.

 The lesson for the business world?
 Make it pretty, worry about facts later.